skatsuta/athenai/README.md

 location = s3://aws-athena-query-results-<YOUR_ACCOUNT_ID>-us-east-1/
 ```

-Afterwards Athenai loads the configuration automatically and you can omit the option flags when running commands.
+Then Athenai loads the configuration file automatically and you can omit the option flags when running commands.

 See the **[Configuration file](#configuration-file)** section for more details.